Portugal Cycling Holiday Douro Valley

 The Alto Douro Winemaking Region is famous for its wines.
-First and foremost is Port Wine, but the region also produces world-famous red wines from the Touriga grape.
-The terraced vineyards, so typical of the region that is listed as a Unesco World Heritage Property, are a delight to the eye.
+First and foremost is Port Wine, but the region also produces prize-winning red wines from the Touriga grape.
+The terraced vineyards, so typical of the region that is listed as a Unesco World Heritage Property, were carved by men from the hillsides.
 The neatly-kept wine estates, or quintas, rise proudly amidst the vineyards, their names clearly visible to everyone who passes.
-You will enjoy arriving at the river's edge and putting your bike on a Rabelo boat that in earlier days transported barrels of wine downriver to Porto.
-As you relax in the sun and photograph the surrounding landscape, the Douro region will once again enfold you in its magic.
-Pinhão, where most of the famous Port wine estates are located, is the next stop.
-Don't forget to visit the beautiful train station.
-The seventeenth-century house where you will spend the night is located on the hillside, above the town.
+When you arrive at the river’s edge, load your bike on a Rabelo boat and enjoy the trip to Pinhão, the next stop, around which most of the famous Port wine estates are located.
+Don’t 42 forget to visit the beautifully-tiled train station.
+The seventeenth-century house where you will spend the night is located on the hillside above the town and has magnificent views.

 Medium Tour: 29 km | 98 m elevation gain | 100% paved